By Michael Lanza

 The seven-day thru-hike of the John Muir Trail that I made with some friends featured many unforgettable moments and a lifetime’s worth of stunning scenery—and aching feet—but few moments as quietly lovely as the early morning that we hiked along the shore of Wanda Lake.
 We were climbing toward 11,955-foot Muir Pass when we reached this uppermost lake in the Evolution Basin, a high valley scoured from granite by long-ago glaciers and studded with lakes.
 As my friend Todd walked along the lakeshore, I captured perhaps my best image from that entire trip.

 See my story “Thru-Hiking the John Muir Trail in Seven Days: Amazing Experience, or Certifiably Insane?”
-See also all of my stories about the John Muir Trail and about outdoor adventures in California.
+See also all of my stories about backpacking the John Muir Trail.

 Star Lake, Presidential Range